getodk/docs/src/scan-using.rst

   1. :doc:`services-intro` must be installed on your device
   2. A compatible :doc:`cloud-endpoints-intro` server must be set up.

 To sync your device-stored data with your ODK Cloud Endpoint, open ODK Services and launch the sync interface (press the circular arrow button along the top bar).
 Make sure you have the correct settings for your *Endpoint URL* and *Account*.
 Make sure your device is connected to the Internet.
-Instructions are availble in the :ref:`ODK Services guide <services-using-sync>`.
+Instructions are available in the :ref:`ODK Services guide <services-using-sync>`.

 .. _scan-using-syncing-viewing: